-In this weekend’s blog, we talk about Zee Entertainment Enterprises Ltd. which has been making headlines for quite some time now, and the happy love marriage between Zee and Sony which is about to happen, and try to find out why Invesco and OFI Global China Fund are unhappy about the same.
+In today’s blog we’ll talk about Zee Entertainment Enterprises Ltd., which has been making headlines for quite some time now, and the happy love marriage between Zee and Sony which is about to happen, and try to find out why Invesco and OFI Global China Fund are unhappy about the same.

 Let’s get going.